Swimming Pool, Hot Tub, or Spa Permit Requirements in Ontario, OR

 Frequently Asked Questions

-Estimated permit fees for Swimming Pool / Hot Tub projects in Ontario, OR range from $200 – $1,500.
+Estimated permit fees for Swimming Pool, Hot Tub, or Spa projects range from $200 – $1,500.
 Fees vary based on project scope and valuation.

-Typical approval time for Swimming Pool / Hot Tub permits in Ontario is About 3 weeks.
+Typical approval time for Swimming Pool, Hot Tub, or Spa permits is about 3 weeks.
 More complex projects may take longer if plan review is required.

 If you live in an HOA community, you may need architectural review approval in addition to a building permit.
 HOA rules and city building codes are separate, you may need to satisfy both.
 Review your CC&Rs and submit to your HOA's architectural review committee before starting work.